anton-forsberg/Gameoids/FlySouth/README.md

 # FlySouth
-This game is an example of a Boids algorithm.
+This game is an example of Boids algorithm.
 ## Instructions
 * Use W to accelerate, S to decelerate and A+D to turn
 * Fly into a sparrow to consume it